hanzaki-lemonrive/steam-sentiment-analysis/README.md

 # steam-sentiment-analysis
-For kcl data collection and analysis
+For group project of module Data Collection and Analysis.